Skip to Content

 Grand Canal in Venice

 TIP: Next on your itinerary is Verona, Lake Garda, and Lake Como.
-If you want to explore these areas deeper, Venice would be a good place to rent a car for the remainder of this trip (see here for the best car rental deals).
+If you want to explore these areas deeper, Venice would be a good place to rent a car for the remainder of this trip (we use and recommend this website for the best car rental deals).
 You can easily visit Verona by car, drive to (and maybe even around) Lake Garda, visit Lake Como, and then return the car in Milan.

 Renting a car in Italy is normally not expensive, but driving and parking in the small towns by the lakes – especially in high season – can be very challenging.